niyando/niyando.github.io/_posts/web/2015-07-18-plan-career-in-web-development.markdown

 4) At this stage, you have built a fully functional application that pretty much does some [CRUD](https://www.wikiwand.com/en/Create,_read,_update_and_delete){:target="_blank"}.
 Now what about the aesthetic appeal?
 Keep in mind, we live in web 2.0 where the world goes gaga over Seamless UI Apps.

-### Say hello to frontend scripting i.e Javascript
+#### Say hello to frontend scripting i.e Javascript

 a) Learn the basics.
 Its just another programming language.
-Once you get the syntax right, dive more into learning advance things such as events, objects, listeners, callbacks, dom, cookies and browser.
+Once you get the syntax right, dive more into learning advance things such as events, objects, listeners, callbacks, dom, cookies and browser.<br>
 b) Learn jQuery.
 Its not a replacement for Javascript but a library built on top of it.
 It will help you achieve things done in javascript elegantly.
-Learn how to traverse dom, use selectors and most importantly, making asynchronous requests (ajax).
+Learn how to traverse dom, use selectors and most importantly, making asynchronous requests (ajax).<br>
 c) Incorporate above concepts into your app.
 Start validating form fields client side.
 Try to animate something on hover.
 Try submitting your forms asynchronously using jquery ajax and show a success/error message.

 5) Move over to industry standards.
 Pick and learn a server side MVC framework  thoroughly (Rails, Laravel, CakePHP, Django).